-Underground mines typically have one or more mine shafts and many tunnels leading from those mine shafts and one or more ventilation shafts.
-Neon Remote Terminal or Module Gas Monitor Stations can be set up at many different locations within the mine to monitor gas and other local conditions, such as temperature, humidity and perhaps dust and sound.
+Underground mines typically have one or more mine shafts, many tunnels leading from those mine shafts and one or more ventilation shafts.
+Neon Remote Terminal Gas Monitor Stations can be set up at many different locations within the mine to monitor gas and other local conditions, such as temperature, humidity and perhaps dust and sound.

 Underground mines generally have an existing communications system within the mine.
 Old mines had wired systems, like a telephone.
 Modern mines have wireless communications systems either cell phone based or standard 802.
 WiFi based, with a leaky feeder / leaky coax antenna throughout the mine, and WiFi access points.